-J. David Boyle II, has served as Senior Vice President and Chief Financial Officer of AVI since August 18, 2008, and as the Company's Secretary since September 29, 2008.
+- (1) Member of the Compensation Committee. - (2) Member of the Audit Committee. - (3) Member of the Nominating and Corporate Governance Committee. - (4) The terms of Group I Directors expire as of the date of the 2010 Annual Meeting, and the terms of Group II Directors expire as of the date of the 2011 Annual Meeting. - J. David Boyle II, has served as Interim Chief Executive Officer and President since April 20, 2010, and as Senior Vice President and Chief Financial Officer of the Company since August 18, 2008.
+Mr. Boyle also previously served as the Company's Secretary from September 29, 2008 to April 20, 2010.
 In the five years prior to his appointment as the Company's Senior Vice President and Chief Financial Officer, Mr. Boyle worked for both XOMA Ltd., a biopharmaceutical company in the field of therapeutic antibody discovery and development, and Polycom, Inc., a worldwide high technology communications company.
-Mr. Boyle served as Vice President, Finance and Chief Financial Officer of XOMA Ltd. from July 2005 to August 2008.
+Mr. Boyle served as Chief Financial Officer of XOMA Ltd. from July 2005 to August 2008.
 Prior to his position as Chief Financial Officer, Mr. Boyle served as Vice President, Financial Operations of XOMA Ltd. from January 2005 to July 2005.
 Mr. Boyle joined XOMA Ltd. in January 2005 from Polycom, Inc. where he served from March 2002 to December 2004, most recently, as Vice President, Finance.
 Mr. Boyle also brings to the Company extensive global financial leadership experience in the pharmaceutical industry through previous senior leadership positions.
-Prior to his employment with Polycom, Inc., Mr. Boyle worked for Salix Pharmaceuticals, Ltd. in the US and for Ares Serono Group both in the US and Switzerland.
-Mr. Boyle holds a Bachelor of Arts degree from Catholic University.
+Prior to his employment with Polycom, Inc., Mr. Boyle worked for Salix Pharmaceuticals, Ltd. in the U.S. and for Ares Serono Group both in the U.S. and Switzerland.
+Mr. Boyle holds a B.A. degree from Catholic University.

 Patrick L. Iversen, Ph.D., has served as Senior Vice President of Strategic Alliances since April 10, 2008.
 From 1997 until April 10, 2008, Dr. Iversen previously served as the Company's Senior Vice President of Research and Development.
-He also served as a director of AVI from 1997 through May 2005.
+He also served as a director of the Company from 1997 through May 2005.
 From 1987 through 1997, Dr. Iversen was on staff at the University of Nebraska Medical Center, most recently as a Professor in the College of Medicine.
-Dr. Iversen, who has published extensively on antisense research and development, additionally served as a consultant to various pharmaceutical and biotechnology companies, including GLAXO Inc., Innovir Pharmaceuticals, Lynx Therapeutics, and Isis Pharmaceuticals, as well as to AVI.
+Dr. Iversen, who has published extensively on antisense research and development, additionally served as a consultant to various pharmaceutical and biotechnology companies, including GLAXO Inc., Innovir Pharmaceuticals, Lynx Therapeutics, and Isis Pharmaceuticals, as well as to the Company.
 He is a former member of the Leukemia Society of America Board of Directors.
 Dr. Iversen holds a B.S. in Biology from Westminster College and a Ph.D. in Biochemical Pharmacology and Toxicology from the University of Utah, followed by post-doctoral work at the Eppley Institute for Research in Cancer and Allied Diseases.
 Current services activities include being a reviewer for the ONC-L and BST-S study sections of the National Institutes of Health.